Experiences over time

 Go to Activity 2.1 of your Reflection Log.
 Once you have completed the activity, make sure you save the document again.

-If you are working in a group, you might want to share your answers and discuss your notes with each other, or discuss with a friend or mentor.
+If you are working in a group, you might want to share your answers and discuss your notes with each other, or with your mentor if you have one.